Timer/jocse-paper/paper.md

 references:
   - id: firstpaper
     title: Analysis of Parallel Bayesian Network Learning
-    container-title: "Proceedings of the 31st International Conference on Computers and Their Applications"
+    publisher: "Proceedings of the 31st International Conference on Computers and Their Applications"
     issued:
       year: 2016
       isbn: "978–1–943436–02–6"